Are you wondering if you can reuse your Nespresso machine's coffee pods more than once?

 The aluminum pods are filled with ground coffee.
 Whenever you feel like drinking a pod of coffee, all you need to do is turn on your coffee machine and add a coffee pod into the cut-out coffee pod tray.

-All there is left to do now is press down on the handle and press either the espresso or lungo button (depending on which pod you’ve added to the machine).
+All that's left to do now is press down on the handle and press either the espresso or lungo button (depending on which pod you've added to the machine).

-Nespresso makes a ton of different “coffee flavors”, which come in different colored pods, which look pretty great when you want to display them in a bowl.
+Nespresso offers a wide range of “coffee flavors” that come in various colored pods, which look great when displayed in a bowl.

 All Vertuo Nespresso pods that I tested and reviewed